 Location of Charlevoix

 He commissioned the French government to attempt to find a rumored waterway to the Pacific Ocean.
-The explorer’s last name, chosen for the city’s name, because he once traveled through the area.
+The explorer’s last name was chosen for the city’s name because he once traveled through the area.

 Because of their location, Ferry Beach and Depot Beach on the west shore of Lake Charlevoix offer spectacular sunrises.
-Then after a day filled with whatever sounds fun to you, watch the sunset from a vista in the hilly Charles A. Ransom Nature Preserve situated on the shores of the Great Lake.
+Then after a day filled with whatever sounds fun, watch the sunset from a vista in the hilly Charles A. Ransom Nature Preserve situated on the shores of the Great Lake.

 Other Things To Do in Charlevoix

 Charlevoix vacation rentals offer a lot of things to do while relaxing.
 You can swim, fish, waterski, wakeboard, and parasail on the lake.
-In addition, there are a lot of other things to do, like golf, unique sightseeing, boutique shopping.
+In addition, there are many other things to do, like golf, unique sightseeing, and boutique shopping.
 Moreover, there are a lot of different kinds of restaurants.

 Outdoor Fun

-You can enjoy a lot of fun outdoor activities like snowmobiling and snowshoeing, downhill skiing, cross-country skiing, and sledding in the winter.
-Then you can warm up in your cozy vacation rental before going back outside and doing more fun things.
+You can enjoy many fun outdoor activities like snowmobiling and snowshoeing, downhill skiing, cross-country skiing, and sledding in the winter.
+Then you can warm up in your cozy vacation rental before returning outside and doing more fun things.

-Year-round activities in Charlevoix make it a great place for a getaway just about anytime.
-You can watch the Memorial Drawbridge as it rises for ships to pass and check out the area lighthouses.
-In addition to the South Pier Light Station aka the Charlevoix Pier Light which guides ships in the Pine River Channel to Lake Michigan and has a place on the historical landmarks list.
+Year-round activities in Charlevoix make it an excellent place for a getaway just about anytime.
+You can watch the Memorial Drawbridge as it rises for ships to pass and check out the area lighthouses and the South Pier Light Station aka the Charlevoix Pier Light, which guides ships in the Pine River Channel to Lake Michigan and has a place on the historical landmarks list.

 Lighthouses

-There are also two other lighthouses in the area which are open to tours.
-One is McGulpin Point Lighthouse, located about two miles west of Mackinaw City.
-Built-in 1892 and is visible for ships entering the Straits of Mackinac from the west.
-Retired in 1906.
-The second lighthouse is the Old Mackinac Point Lighthouse which is located in Mackinaw City.
-Built-in 1892, it serves as a sentinel for vessels navigating the Straits of Mackinac from both the west and the east.
+Two other lighthouses in the area are open to tours.
+One is McGulpin Point Lighthouse, about two miles west of Mackinaw City.
+Built in 1892 and is visible for ships entering the Straits of Mackinac from the west.
+She retired in 1906.
+The second lighthouse is the Old Mackinac Point Lighthouse in Mackinaw City.
+Built-in 1892, it is a sentinel for vessels navigating the Straits of Mackinac from the west and the east.
 Tours are available from May through October.

 Explore the Great Outdoors

-There are trails that wind through miles of pristine natural beauty just waiting for you to hike, bike, snowshoe, or cross country ski.
+Some trails wind through miles of pristine natural beauty just waiting for you to hike, bike, snowshoe, or cross-country ski.
 You can even bike on a paved pathway along the big lake’s shoreline on the Little Traverse Wheelway.
-Feeling a little lazy?
-Why not paddle and float on the Jordan River, a scenic waterway for a relaxing day of low-key water fun.
+Are you feeling a little lazy?
+Why not paddle and float on the Jordan River, a scenic waterway, for a relaxing day of low-key water fun?
 This river is available for winter rafting!
 A great adventure with hot chocolate stops and opportunities to snowshoe as well.

 Mushroom Houses

-Another interesting activity for any time of year is a tour of a few of Charlevoix’s mushroom houses.
-The homes, designed by one of the city’s first architects, Earl Young.
-He constructed the houses of boulders he collected when exploring the fields, woods, and shorelines of northern Michigan.
+Another exciting activity for any time of year is a tour of a few of Charlevoix’s mushroom houses.
+The homes were designed by the city’s first architect, Earl Young.
+He constructed the houses of boulders he collected when exploring northern Michigan’s fields, woods, and shorelines.

-In all, he built 30 Cotswold-style houses between 1918 and the early 1950s, including one that appears designed for fairies and another with a thatched roof imported from England.
-You won’t want to miss what will surely be an unforgettable tour of one of these treasures.
+He built 30 Cotswold-style houses between 1918 and the early 1950s, including one designed for fairies and another with a thatched roof imported from England.
+You will want to take advantage of what will surely be an unforgettable tour of one of these treasures.
 Charlevoix’s Visitor Center has a free map available with locations of the houses and tour information.

 Castle Farms

 Another architectural gem is the castle at Castle Farms.
-Originally conceived as a dairy farm in 1918, an executive of Sears Roebuck had the French-Normandy-style structure built of boulders as a way to exhibit farm implements sold by Sears in an authentic setting that even included the livestock.
+Conceived initially as a dairy farm in 1918, an executive of Sears Roebuck had the French-Normandy-style structure built of boulders to exhibit farm implements sold by Sears in an authentic setting that even included the livestock.

 History

-You’ll want to take the tour to learn more about the property’s fascinating history, see the largest model railroad in the state of Michigan, and explore the stunning gardens.
-Castle Farms is on both the National and State Historic Registries and known as one of the state’s leading historical attractions.
+You’ll want to take the tour to learn more about the property’s fascinating history, see the largest model railroad in Michigan, and explore the stunning gardens.
+Castle Farms is one of the state’s leading historical attractions on the National and State Historic Registries.

 Spend a Day on the Links

-The Charlevoix area has a lot to challenge avid golfers and even duffers will enjoy their time on the beautiful courses.
-There are five renowned courses of interesting diversity.
-The courses are no more than 20 minutes from downtown, so you could easily play a couple of courses each day if you desire.
+The Charlevoix area has a lot to challenge avid golfers; even duffers will enjoy their time on the beautiful courses.
+There are five renowned courses of exciting diversity.
+The classes are at most 20 minutes from downtown, so you could easily play a few courses daily.

 The Courses

-1. Antrim Dells is an 18-hole course with panoramic views set into the northern woods Here you can enjoy a challenging round while and enjoying the sights and sounds of the surrounding forest.
+1. Antrim Dells is an 18-hole course with panoramic views of the northern woods.
+Here you can enjoy a challenging round while enjoying the sights and sounds of the surrounding forest.

-2. The Belvedere Golf Club founded by William Watson, the famous Scottish architect, more than 100 years ago.
+2. The Belvedere Golf Club was founded by William Watson, the famous Scottish architect, over 100 years ago.
 While Belvedere isn’t a long course by today’s standards, it will challenge your short game.

 3. The Charlevoix Golf Club was also founded and designed by William Watson more than a century ago.
 It has bent grass fairways and four of the most challenging holes in the area.
-A 9-hole course has gentle terrain, which makes it a great course for beginners, families, or if you only have time for a quick round.
+A 9-hole course has gentle terrain, which makes it an excellent method for beginners, families, or if you only have time for a quick round.

 4. The Dunmaglas Golf Course sits a 6,897-yard course sitting in the hills overlooking gorgeous scenery, including Lake Charlevoix and a Great Lake.
 It is ranked as one of the Best 50 Upscale Courses in the United States by Golf Digest.
 The course winds its way through hills, valleys, trees, and meadows and is impeccably maintained.